 - 1. Trips must average no more than 40 miles per day with clients on board, and must not travel farther than 50 miles in any one day except in emergencies or when necessitated by water releases from Glen Canyon Dam that create unforeseen travel requirements.
 The maximum trip speed applies from Lees Ferry to Diamond Creek. - 2.
-Vessels must not be propelled by a motor rated in excess of 55 horsepower. - 3.
+Vessels must not be propelled by a motor or motors having a total horsepower in excess of 55. - 3.
 Maximum allowable trip lengths to Diamond Creek are as follows: